Tampa Criminal Defense Lawyer

 • Higher Insurance Rates – If you are convicted of something like a DUI or reckless driving, this can cause your insurance rates to get significantly higher.

-• Difficulty Finding Employment – Having a criminal record will show up on background checks, possibly leading to difficulty finding a job.
+• Difficulty Finding Employment – Having a criminal record, even for a charge like disorderly conduct, will show up on background checks and may make it more difficult to find a job.

 • Difficulty Getting Accepted Into College – In some cases, a college may reject the application of someone with a criminal record.